carayijinzou/Second_site/content/home/experience.md

   * Demonstrated lab techniques, ensured lab safety, and aided the development of new researchers
   * Organized and led weekly team meetings with students to discuss key concepts and provide guidance
   * TA for PyMOL workshop for graduate students, postdoctoral researchers, and faculty.
 Facilitated discussion in break out rooms over Zoom for intermediate and advanced PyMOL skills.
-  * Lead summer 2020 mentor with additional tasks including writing protocols, helping plan the weekly agenda, leading journal article reading discussions, and scheduling mentors and students
+  * Lead summer 2020 mentor with additional tasks including writing protocols, leading journal article reading discussions, and scheduling mentors and students
   """

   [[experience]]